CSR Initiatives to Strengthen Peer Review

 93% of reviewers stated the training made them substantially more comfortable intervening against bias.

 CSR developed training specifically targeted toward mitigating the most common biases in the peer review process.
 The training includes personal testimonials, interactive exercises, and a narrated mock study section demonstrating techniques to intervene – all based on real-life examples.
-The training was developed with the assistance of a diverse CSR Advisory Council Working Group.
+The training was developed with the assistance of the CSR Advisory Council Working Group.
 Training has been provided to all CSR reviewers since August 2021.

 Return to top